webhooksite/docs/docs/custom-actions/action-types.md

 * `$your_prefix.url$` - the URL the request was sent to
 * `$your_prefix.error$` - if the request resulted in an error, it's stored in this variable.

+The maximum timeout for a HTTP request is 15 seconds when the action is run during the request.
+When the action is in Queue mode, the maximum timeout is raised to 60 seconds.

 #### Retry

 When checked, this option will cause the HTTP to be retried in case of a network error, timeout, or related issue.